By Dietitian Anthony Glanville

 The key to lowering stress, and therefore decreasing your risk of many metabolic diseases is to focus on long-term lifestyle changes that help your ability to lower stress and improve your reaction to it.

-Focussing on exercise, mediation/breathing exercises/yoga, workplace environment and habit alterations, and looking at improving your diet by recuing intake of process foods, particularly carbohydrates, and increasing your intake of whole foods (like fruit, vegetables, nuts, seeds) and healthy fats.
+Focusing on exercise, mediation/breathing exercises/yoga, workplace environment and habit alterations, and looking at improving your diet by recuing intake of process foods, particularly carbohydrates, and increasing your intake of whole foods (like fruit, vegetables, nuts, seeds) and healthy fats.

 Come see any of the Dietitians at Pinnacle Health Group for more information about reducing stress through your diet.